KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 # GPU-Assisted Validation

-GPU-Assisted validation is implemented in the SPIR-V optimizer and the `VK_LAYER_LUNARG_core_validation` layer.
+GPU-Assisted validation is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_LUNARG_core_validation` layer.
 This document covers the design of the layer portion of the implementation.

 ## Basic Operation

-The basic operation of GPU-Assisted validation is comprised of instrumenting shader code to perform run-time checking in shaders and reporting any error conditions to the layer which then reports them to the user via the existing reporting mechanisms.
+The basic operation of GPU-Assisted validation is comprised of instrumenting shader code to perform run-time checking in shaders and reporting any error conditions to the layer.
+The layer then reports the errors to the user via the same reporting mechanisms used by the rest of the validation system.

 The layer instruments the shaders by passing the shader's SPIR-V bytecode to the SPIR-V optimizer component and instructs the optimizer to perform an instrumentation pass to add the additional instructions to perform the run-time checking.
 The layer then passes the resulting modified SPIR-V bytecode to the driver as part of the process of creating a ShaderModule.

-At run-time, the instrumented shader code performs the run-time checks.
+As the shader is executed, the instrumented shader code performs the run-time checks.
 If a check detects an error condition, the instrumentation code writes an error record into the GPU's device memory.
 This record is small and is on the order of a dozen 32-bit words.
 Since multiple shader stages and multiple invocations of a shader can all detect errors, the instrumentation code